shawnbrown/datatest/docs/how-to/date-time-str.rst

         Invalid('2021-02-29'),
     ]

-Above, the date ``03-17-2021`` doesn't match because it's not well-formed and ``2021-02-29`` doesn't match because 2021 is not a leap-year so it has no February 29th.
+Above, the date ``03-17-2021`` is invalid because it's not well-formed and ``2021-02-29`` is invalid because 2021 is not a leap-year so the last day of February is the 28th---there is no February 29th in that calendar year.

 Strftime Codes for Common Formats